When to Call Public Safety

 - If any of a resident’s property is stolen or vandalized.

-- If a resident’s room key has been stolen.
+- If a resident’s room key or CUID has been stolen.

 - If there is a personal safety concern for yourself or for that of another.

 - If a fire occurs.

 - If residents witness any of the above, or for any other safety concerns or emergencies.

 Public Safety will contact Columbia University Emergency Medical Service (CU-EMS) if necessary and will inform the resident’s RA and Residential Life staff of the situation at an appropriate time.

 - Keep personal room and suite doors locked at all times.

 - Do not sign anyone into residence halls who you do not know or who will not be in your company at all times.
-Remember that residents are responsible for anyone they sign in.
+Remember that residents are responsible for any guests they sign in.

 - Never open doors to strangers.
 If the person persists or tries to gain entry, contact Public Safety.